LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Methods Algorithms

 \subsection{Ionosphere}

-For simplicity we assume a thin ionosphere at a specified altitude (default 350km), so that any `line of sight' signal between a satellite and a ground station will cross it (intersect it) at a well localized intersection point (i.e. the ``ionospheric pierce point'', IPP) \cite{Klobuchar-1997aes,Sparks-BP-2011rsc}.
-However, since the 350km assumption itself introduces uncertainty, at a later stage we will pixelize the results -- i.e. assign each result to some fairly coarse angular (latitude and longitude) range.
+\cRed{Our assumption of a thin ionosphere at a specified altitude means that} any `line of sight' signal between a satellite and a ground station will cross it (intersect it) at a well localized intersection point (i.e. the ``ionospheric pierce point'', IPP) \cite{Klobuchar-1997aes,Sparks-BP-2011rsc}.
+However, since the 350km altitude assumption itself introduces uncertainty, at a later stage we will pixelize the results -- i.e. assign each result to some fairly coarse angular (latitude and longitude) range.
 As a result, on the scales considered, the ``thin ionosphere'' assumption has minimal effect.

 Since we know the locations of the ground stations, and can predict the locations of the satellites based on their navigation data, the properties of any signals sent and received can be used in an attempt to characterize the behaviour of the ionosphere at the intersection point.